How do you install ARMCO Barriers?

 ARMCO Barriers have long set the standard for steel safety barrier protection.
 They protect people, assets and property against injury and damage from a moving vehicle.
 Because of the vital role they play, it’s essential that they are installed professionally by a credited company.

 Here at CT Safety Barriers we have been manufacturing and installing Armco Barriers for over a decade.
-Although we’d always recommend you hire a professional to install your Armco Barrier, we wanted to demonstrate the intricate process that goes into installing this product.
+Although we’d always recommend you hire a professional for Armco Barrier installation, we wanted to demonstrate the intricate process that goes into installing this product as well as the details surrounding Armco Barrier specifications.

 Below, we have highlighted a general Armco Barrier installation guide that relates to the installation of these ultra-secure safety barrier products.